idris-lang/Idris2/docs/source/reference/literate.rst

 While Bird Style literate mode is useful, it does not lend itself well to more modern markdown-like notations such as Org-Mode and CommonMark.

-Idris2 also provides support for recognising both 'visible' and 'invisible' code blocks and lines in both CommonMark and OrgMode documents.
+Idris2 also provides support for recognising both 'visible' and 'invisible' for the pretty-printer code blocks and lines in both CommonMark and OrgMode documents.

 OrgMode
 *******